Unlocking the Insights: 2024 Texas Reading Survey Highlights

-Screen Time and Digital Books: Nurturing Communication in a Digital Era
+Screen Time and Digital Books: Nurturing Reading in a Digital Era

 In our digitally saturated world, children encounter screens at an unprecedented rate, engaging with videos, ads, and games during unsupervised "screen time."
 Meanwhile, a different digital realm exists: that of "digital books," where parents actively participate in reading text and image-based materials with their children.
 How do these two realms ...